aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontScript() {#getFontScript--}

+<b>@deprecated.</b> Please use the 'fontScript' property instead.
 Font script setting will be applied.

 ```javascript
 getFontScript() : boolean;